Awards

 Outstanding Student Article Award

-The Outstanding Student Article Award is given for a single outstanding paper on the topic of policing that was written by a student enrolled in a recognized Ph.D. program.
+The Outstanding student Article Award is given for a single outstanding paper on the topic of policing that was written by a student enrolled in a recognized Ph.D. program.
+It is required that the paper have been published or accepted for publication in an academic journal.

 Outstanding Dissertation Award